sam-paech/auto-antislop/README.md

     ```

 3.  **Install Dependencies:**

+    *Preferably do this in a venv!
+Unsloth likes to install its own required dep versions, including torch.*

     ```bash
     pip install -r requirements.txt
     ```
     *   **Note on vLLM & Torch:** `vllm` and `torch` are listed in `requirements.txt` but commented out.
 It's often best to install versions compatible with your specific CUDA setup.
         *   If you plan to use the `--manage-vllm` feature, install `vllm` (e.g., `pip install vllm`).
         *   Ensure PyTorch is installed with CUDA support (see [pytorch.org](https://pytorch.org/)).
-        *   Unsloth (for finetuning) will install its required torch version if not present or incompatible.

 4.  **NLTK Data:**
     The script will attempt to download necessary NLTK resources (`punkt`, `punkt_tab`, `stopwords`) on first run.
 If this fails due to network issues, you might need to download them manually: